-- Contribution of £1.042m from the Transitional Reserve to fund the cost of transport to day centres. - Contribution of £0.500m from the Strategic Investment Reserve to cover the travel costs for young people not in education, employment or training (NEET). - Contribution of £0.089 from the Transitional Reserve to cover the naval architecture fees employed to carry out a feasibility study on and valuation of the Knott End Ferry and revenue costs in 2016/17 (as approved by Management Team). - Contribution of £0.977m of Bus Service Operators Grant (BSOG) to transport reserves to be used to fund shortfalls in 2017/18 arising from the phased introduction of departure charges at bus stations.
+- Contribution of £0.836m from the Transitional Reserve to fund the cost of transport to day centres. - Contribution of £0.500m from the Transitional Reserve to cover the travel costs for young people not in education, employment or training (NEET). - Contribution of £0.089 from the Transitional Reserve to cover the naval architect fees employed to carry out a feasibility study on and valuation of the Knott End Ferry and revenue costs in 2016/17 (as approved by Management Team). - Contribution of £0.977m of Bus Service Operators Grant (BSOG) to transport reserves to be used to fund shortfalls in 2017/18 arising from the phased introduction of departure charges at bus stations.

-3.3.7 Waste Management
+3.3.6 Waste Management

-Waste Management is forecast to overspend by £3.905m in 2016/17.
+Waste Management is forecast to overspend by £3.854m in 2016/17.

 Forecast overspends of £1.841m can be attributed to assumptions made in the MTFS which have not materialised.
-In addition, an increase in residual waste arisings of 4% is being forecast (compared to increases of 1% previously assumed) resulting in forecast overspends of £1.762m and the forecast one-off cost of landfilling unprocessed residues after closure of the reactors (as required to deliver agreed savings) is £0.724m.
-These are offset by forecast savings of £1.760m from sending waste to be recycled at a lower cost and forecast underspends of £0.289m on green waste such as garden waste composting where work with district councils to remove food waste from garden waste collections has been completed allowing in year reductions in gate prices.
-Forecast overspends of £1.627m include the high cost of insurance premiums at the waste recovery parks which continue to put pressure on the waste budget.
+In addition, an increase in residual waste arisings of 5.4% is forecast (compared to increases of 1% previously assumed) resulting in forecast overspends of £1.768m, and the forecast one-off cost of landfilling residues from emptying of the composting halls, following cessation of processing activities (as required to deliver agreed savings), is £0.692m.
+These are offset by forecast savings of £1.703m from diverting waste from landfill to alternative treatment facilities and forecast underspends of £0.328m on green waste such as garden waste composting where work with district councils to remove food waste from garden waste collections has been completed allowing in year reductions in gate prices.
+Forecast overspends of £1.584m relate to the high cost of insurance premiums at the waste recovery parks which continue to put pressure on the waste budget.